Our Therapies

 Setting a target on unmet needs

-Many parasite-mediated diseases have high clinical unmet needs.
-By applying our unique approach to research and development, we’re investigating solutions to target MGD, rosacea, Lyme disease prevention, and community reduction of malaria.
+Many parasite-mediated diseases have high unmet clinical needs.
+By applying our unique approach to research and development, we’re investigating solutions to target ocular rosacea, Lyme disease prevention and community reduction of malaria.